Jinolyn/libraryManagementWithoutDB/readme.md

 2. Install the necessary dependencies: npm install

-# Configuration
-In db.js file, config the MongoDB connection URL to your own.

-ex: mongodb+srv://utilisateur:motdepasse@cluster0.mongodb.net/nom_de_la_base?retryWrites=true&w=majority

 Usage

-1. Ensure the MongoDB service is running on your machine
-2. Start the application
+1. Start the application
     `npm start or node server.js`
-3. Open your browser and navigate to http://localhost:3000/books
+2. Open your browser and navigate to http://localhost:3000/books